AaltoSciComp/python-for-scicomp/content/xarray.rst

 That was a lot of information at once, but let's break it down.

         - Close to the top of the output we see the ``Dimensions`` of the dataset: ``time1``, ``isobaric1``, ``y``, and ``x``.
         - Below the dimensions, we see the ``Coordinates`` of the dataset.
-These are the labels for the dimensions and give us the values of the dimension at each index.
+These are for each dimension the labels for each value along that dimension.
+For example, we have a timestamp of each value along the first dimension (``time1``).
         - The ``Data variables`` are the actual data stored in the dataset.
 We see that the dataset contains a bunch of arrays, most of which are 4-dimensional, where each dimension corresponds to one of the ``Dimensions`` described above.
 There are also some 2-dimensional arrays that only have some of the ``Dimensions`` described above.
         - At the bottom, we see the ``Attributes`` of the dataset.
 This is a dictionary that stores metadata about the dataset.